Ground Beef Goulash – An Old Fashioned Goulash Recipe

 Ground Beef Goulash

-Our Easy Old Fashioned Ground Beef Goulash is an American version of goulash, not the other type of goulash which is Hungarian consisting of beef stew meat, paprika and sour cream.
+Our Easy Old Fashioned Ground Beef Goulash is an American version of goulash, not the other type of Hungarian goulash consisting of beef stew meat, paprika and sour cream.

 American Goulash comes in many variations but almost all have ground beef, elbow macaroni and some type of tomatoes.
 Truth be told, my goulash recipe is never the same.
 I use whatever type of canned tomatoes I have at the time – stewed tomatoes, peeled tomatoes, petite diced tomatoes, they all work.